API Reference

 }

-Errors: missing_required_field if name is absent; validation_error if neither html nor text is provided, or if a variable uses a reserved key or a fallback_value that does not match its type.
+Errors: missing_required_field if name is absent; validation_error if neither html nor text is provided, if any field above exceeds its maximum length, if the alias is already used by another of your templates, if variables is not an array or holds more than 50 entries, or if a variable uses a reserved key, a duplicate key, an invalid key, an unknown type, or a fallback_value that does not match its type.
+See Errors.